Mandate from Enabling Statute

 - Service is the means by which we provide a world-class customer experience.
 The delivery of great service requires clear, consistent, timely, accountable and appropriate actions.
 Great service creates trust and goodwill through authentic, mutual respect.
 Great service is established from the inside out and encompasses everybody—from peers to the public.
 Great service places organizational objectives ahead of personal goals.

-The Royal BC Museum’s strategic priorities are supported by three organizational streams, each responsible for a number of business areas.
+The Royal BC Museum’s strategic priorities are supported by four organizational streams, each responsible for a number of business areas.

 Benefit to the Public